 As of September 30, 2019, the total assets of QNB Finansbank increased by 11 percent compared to the year-end of 2018, reaching TRY 174 billion 192, while net loans rose by 10 percent to TRY 103 billion 590 million, and customer deposits grew by 13 percent to TRY 94 billion 375 million.
 Our bank’s net profit in the first nine months of 2019 reached TRY 1 billion 960 million, with an increase of 12 percent, compared to the same period of last year.

 On the other hand, our ongoing solid capital structure allows QNB Finansbank to continue its commitment in corporate social responsibility efforts at full tilt.
 We continue to launch critical projects with invaluable contributions of our volunteering colleagues within our “Small Hands Big Dreams” CSR Platform aimed at preparing our children for the future.

 Our esteemed financier colleagues and stakeholders have undoubtedly contributed to this steady growth at QNB Finansbank.
-I would like to once again express my heartfelt gratitude to everyone who has contributed to this achievement.
+I would like to once again express my gratitude to everyone who has contributed to this achievement.

 Ömer A. Aras